 Powerful Grow Lights: High powered LEDs and MH/HPS grow lights are very powerful and extremely bright.
 If you choose to use one of these types of lights, you’ll need to position them further away from your plants.
 However, keep in mind that you’ll be able to cover a larger area when you choose more powerful lights.
 It is vital that you keep these lights far enough away from your plants.
 It’s easy to figure out the right distance when you use MH/HPS lights.
 Check with the LED manufacturer about how far this type of light should be kept from your plants.
 Over time, you’ll learn where the sweet spot is.
 That’s the distance that delivers just the right amount of light.
 Take advantage of it by training your plants.

-Less Powerful Grow Lights: On the other hand, florescent lights and CFLs work best when they are closer to the plants.
-And by close we mean just a few inches away.
+Less Powerful Grow Lights: On the other hand, fluorescent lights and CFLs work best when they are closer to the plants.
+And by close, we mean just a few inches away.
 Your plants won’t get enough light to flourish if they are kept any further away than this.
 Less powerful grow lights do work well for some cannabis growers.
-However, with these lights it is vital that plants are trained to be bushy and short.
+However, with these lights, it is vital that plants are trained to be bushy and short.

 Fortunately, you have the necessary tools at your fingertips.
-You can grow cannabis under low light conditions when you use the training techniques listed above.
-Even when you have small grow lights, you can harvest a great deal of bud by using plant training techniques.
+You can grow cannabis under low light conditions when you use the techniques listed above.
+Even when you have small grown lights, you can harvest a great deal of bud by using Training Cannabis Plants techniques.